PauloMartin90/reading-notes/README.md

 a colleague.
 We persist through these task as growth minded thinkers and persist on the task at hand to gain better knowledge on our overall goal.

-Critism:
+Critism
-Selfe reflection is the open and honest conversation we have with ourselves.
+: Self reflection is the open and honest conversation we have with ourselves.
 By allowing where we reached our goals and where we faulter we can analyze our own strength and weaknesses tending to what we need to focus on to better our overall skill set.

-Success of Others:
+Success of Others
-We as humans find that there is a tendancy to jealously for other accomplishments.
+: We as humans find that there is a tendancy to jealously for other accomplishments.
 By changing that mindset to what our peers can teach us we find more answers to question we have unanswered.
 Asking for help isn't weakness but it is the practice of solving our faults and striving on.